 Advertising and Mobile Apps

 The purchase of paid advertising is one of many tools used to build strong visibility and support for the University.
-University Communications is charged with ensuring that all University image advertising in paid media—such as newspapers, radio, television, Internet and apps—is compatible with and supportive of the overall University graphic standards and messaging.
+Strategic Marketing and Communications is charged with ensuring that all University image advertising in paid media—such as newspapers, radio, television, Internet and apps—is compatible with and supportive of the overall University graphic standards and messaging.
 See the University Executive Directive Regarding Advertising (UED #10-36).
 (Exception: The office does not coordinate posting of job opportunities.)

 - Only Procurement is authorized to sign advertising insertion orders.